Diversity in the Workplace: Everything You Need to Know

 - Diversity training.
 As previously mentioned, you’ll want to create detailed Canada’s Prime Minister Justin Trudeau appointed a gender-balanced cabinet (50% women/50% men) in 2015.

 - French President Emmanuel Macron appointed a diverse cabinet to ensure that both men and women were given positions, including less experienced political professionals.

 If you need help rectifying a problem with diversity in the workplace or wish to expand diversity in your workplace, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.